ChrisRuihanWang/ChrisRuihanWang/README.md

 ## 🚀 Selected Project

-### Vision-Based Robotic Manipulation Learning Pipeline
+### Imitation Learning for Robotic Arm Pick-and-Place Tasks

 Technologies: **Isaac Lab · PyTorch · LeRobot · π0.5 (VLA)**

-- Built a vision-based robotic manipulation environment in **Isaac Lab**
+- Built a vision-based robotic manipulation environment for a Franka Panda arm in **Isaac Lab**
 - Collected teleoperation demonstrations for imitation learning
 - Constructed **LeRobot datasets** for robot policy training
 - Fine-tuned a **Vision-Language-Action model (π0.5)** using **A100 GPUs**